 Irrespective of your location and dish size, “footprint and the satellite beam plays the most important role”.
 Don’t be surprised if your big dish cannot receive your favorite satellite TV channels.
 This is because that particular satellite has no footprint in your location.

-In this article is all about FTA channels, FTA satellite frequencies and all the requirements needed to successfully install any FTA channels of your choice.
-It is unrealistic and impracticable to give an exhaustive list of all FTA satellite packages and channels.
+This article is about FTA channels, FTA satellite frequencies, and all the requirements to install FTA TV channels successfully.
+Giving an exhaustive list of all available FTA satellite packages and channels is unrealistic and impracticable.
 Hence we are going to limit ourselves to the most popular ones.

-What is free-to-air(FTA)?
+What is Free-To-Air(FTA) Satellite TV?

 Within the context of this post and according to Wikipedia, Free-to-air (FTA) are television (TV) and radio services that broadcast their programs in clear (unencrypted) form.
-This allows any person with the appropriate receiving equipment(e.g an FTA receiver) to receive the signal and view or listen to the content without requiring a subscription.
-In a layman’s language, and satellite tv packages or channels that you can receive with any FTA decoder without any form of subscription or internet connection is a Free to air(FTA) channel.
+This allows any person with the appropriate receiving equipment(e.g. an FTA receiver) to receive the signal and view or listen to the content without requiring a subscription.
+In simpler terms, it means satellite tv packages or channels that you can receive with any FTA decoder without any form of subscription or internet connection is a Free-to-air(FTA) channels.